bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Yeah, yes.
 Sorry, I lost connection.
-Okay, what I want to show you
+Okay, what I want to show you is the difficulty with the free [inaudbile].

-Speaker 4: 00:58:41

-is

-Unknown speaker: 00:58:45

-the difficulty with the free spans.
-Okay, I'm

-Speaker 4: 00:58:51

-leaving with you.

-Felix Maurer: 00:58:51

-I call it a

-Unknown speaker: 00:58:51

-with Okay, I'm with you okay Three seconds

 Lucas Ontivero: 00:59:02

-I don't know if it's going to work.
+I don't know if it's going to work (referring to other speaker's connection issues).

-Unknown speaker: 00:59:04

-The number of...

-Lucas Ontivero: 00:59:19

-Okay.

-Speaker 4: 00:59:22

-Okay.

 Unknown speaker: 00:59:24

 Okay, well, just going back to the Aviv's presentation thing.
 I was just thinking about, if it wasn't for payments, and there would be like any kind of set amount that you would have to reach on as output.
-I understand that we wouldn't like to like use too many or break it down into too many UTXOs.
-But in like, in some sense, I think it could kind of work.
+I understand that we wouldn't like to use too many or break it down into too many UTXOs.
+But in some sense, I think it could kind of work.
 I'm not sure if it's just too expensive or something for after why it's like combining all these UTXOs or something like that, but, like breaking it down onto the smallest possible input that there is.
 And, not maybe like, like the smallest one, but, just breaking it down into a smaller and exact the same outputs, like you could combine many inputs and the fee would go like a static, depending on how many inputs you're putting.
 And then it would just, give you either like, for example, a bigger sum or a smaller sum.